Review

 Full Review

-The Razer BlackWidow V4 75% Wireless sits in a tricky space: it’s clearly aimed at gamers, but the 75% layout, Orange switches, and included wrist rest make a strong case for dual-use productivity.
-If you want a single keyboard that works for both late-night gaming and full workdays, this is one of the better arguments for it.
+The Razer BlackWidow V4 75% sits in a tricky space: it’s clearly aimed at gamers, but the 75% layout, Orange switches, and included wrist rest make a strong case for dual-use productivity.
+If you want a single wired keyboard that works for both late-night gaming and full workdays — and you don’t need wireless — this is one of the better arguments for it.

 Build Quality and Layout

 The chassis feels planted.
-There’s no flex in the aluminum-reinforced top plate, and the keys don’t wobble under fast typing.
+The 5052 aluminum top plate has no flex, and the keys don’t wobble under fast typing.
 The 75% layout is the sweet spot for most people who want a compact board but refuse to give up arrow keys or the function row — both are present here, just tighter than a full-size.
+A thick layer of fire-resistant tape on the underside of the PCB gives the board a satisfying, “poppy” typing sound rather than a hollow rattle.

 The magnetic wrist rest snaps on cleanly and doesn’t shift during use.
 It’s a small detail that adds a lot to all-day comfort, and it’s rare to see it included rather than sold separately.